 Note.— It is recognized that the assignment of such frequencies and the licensing of the operation of the related facilities are matters for national determination.
 However, in regions where a problem exists with respect to the provision of frequencies for operational control purposes, it may be advantageous if States endeavour to coordinate the requirements of aircraft operating agencies for such channels prior to regional meetings.

-The frequencies that may be allotted for use in the aeronautical mobile (R) service in a particular region shall be limited to the number determined as being necessary for operational needs in the region.
+The frequencies that may be allotted for use in the aeronautical mobile (R) service or aeronautical mobile satellite (R) service in a particular region shall be limited to the number determined as being necessary for operational needs in the region.

 Note.— The number of frequencies required in a particular region is normally determined by the Council on the recommendations of Regional Air Navigation Meetings.